 Coleman’s SupportRest Double High is our top value-oriented airbed.
 Most importantly, in this case opting for a relatively inexpensive design doesn’t make for serious compromises in durability.
 While no airbed has a perfect track record, the SupportRest has a lot of leak-free nights to its name.
 The top fabric of the bed is soft and will hold sheets in place, and the Double High compresses down to a reasonable size for storage or transport.
 Of note: the SupportRest doesn’t include a pump for inflation or deflation—we recommend Coleman’s 4 D Battery Quick Pump for camping use, which adds about $15 to the price.

->

-> One of the Coleman’s primary competitors is the SoundAsleep airbed above.
-The Coleman is the clear favorite for those on a budget—even adding the pump undercuts the SoundAsleep in price by about $25 for either the twin or queen size.
+One of the Coleman’s primary competitors is the SoundAsleep airbed above.
+The Coleman is the clear favorite for those on a budget—even adding the pump undercuts the SoundAsleep in price for either the twin or queen size.
 And if you prefer the tall, double-high style, the Coleman is more convenient.
 But we rank the SoundAsleep above the Coleman for its more supportive design that isn’t as prone to sagging, sturdier construction, and practical height that fits better in most camping tents.
 But if your airbed mostly will be used at home and only taken camping on occasion, the Coleman SupportRest is a proven option.

->

-> See the Coleman SupportRest Double High Airbed
+See the Coleman SupportRest Double High Airbed

 Dimensions: 77 x 25 x 3.5 in.
 (LW)